pytek-io/website/tutorial/apps.md

 demos.hello_world
 ```

 You should find the same greeting as in the frame below at [localhost:8080/app/hello_world](http://localhost:8080/app/hello_world).
-Note that the `app` folder is virtual and corresponds by default to the folder from which you launched the Reflect server.
-It can be changed using the `--app-folder` command line argument.
+Note that the `app` folder corresponds by default to the folder from which you launched the Reflect server (even though they have a different name).
+The app folder can be changed using the `--app-folder` command line argument.

 ```load_module
 demos.hello_world